 The London Nights exhibition at the Museum of London is a major photography exhibition running from the 11th May-11th November 2018.
 Through portraiture, documentary, candid and conceptual photography and film, it aims to show nocturnal London in all its glory and diversity.

-She booked this exhibition in particular as she knows that I love London, history, the history of London, and photography.
-I have other interests of course but I’m trying to keep it relevant here!
-I was delighted to discover that the exhibition started with the oldest of the photos from the late 19th and early 20th century when night photography was incredibly difficult and still in its infancy.
+As a huge fan of London’s history, I was delighted to discover that the exhibition started with the oldest of the photos from the late 19th and early 20th century when night photography was incredibly difficult and still in its infancy.

 The earliest photos, for me, were the highlight of the exhibition.
 Seeing after dark photos from the time of the coronation of King Edward VII in 1902 was fascinating.
 There were several photos of London at night taken before and after World Wars I and II and all the usual West End suspects were present; Buckingham Palace, Piccadilly Circus and the Houses of Parliament all feature but in a new, not often seen light.
 These were the pictures that I enjoyed the most.

 As you make your way around the exhibition you start to see the photos that were taken later in the 20th Century.
 For me, the exhibition started to lose its way a little here.
 There were some conceptual photographic plates that I didn’t care for and scenes of nocturnal, suburban London which were quite mundane and pedestrian, albeit well shot.
-It does feature the remarkable photo taken of London from the International Space Station by Major Tim Peake though, which was another highlight.
+It also features the remarkable photo of London taken from the International Space Station by Major Tim Peake though, which was another highlight.

 The variety in the exhibition was good, with photos ranging from drag and cabaret acts, the 1960’s Teddy boy scene in Soho and up-to the modern-day grime scene.
 There was also an interesting selection of photos of commuters from the 1970’s crammed into a train showing that as much as things change, they also stay the same.